alexandroid000/old-website/index.md

 minimum sensor information required to complete a task, or in minimum-complexity controllers.
-On the practical side, I'm interested in both making robots more sustainable (longer battery life, etc) and applying simple robots to solve data collection problems in ecology or agriculture.
+On the practical side, I'm interested in both making robots more sustainable (longer battery life, etc) and applying simple robots to solve data collection problems in agriculture, ecology, etc.

 My Ph.D. was focused on motion planning for robots that have structured interactions with boundaries of their environment.
 Examples include robot